 Your work feels proudly digital.
-Or, really, ‘classic’ digital like the early images created from computers for video games or films like ‘Tron’ that pushed the uses of the whatever graphics were possible at the time.
-Computer generated work has been said to feel static – emotionless.
+Or, really, ‘classic’ digital like the early images created from computers for video games or films like ‘Tron’ that pushed the uses of whatever graphics were possible at the time.
+Computer-generated work has been said to feel static – emotionless.

 You take those qualities of digital work and use them as a tool to create tension and emotion, which is an incredible feat.
 What attracts you to the digital medium?